 How to deal with security issues and how to monitor encrypted data

 How to identify pages that are associated with a RUEI application

-Once RUEI beings to monitor traffic on the ports you have specified, it can identify and organize the information it discovers according to the scheme you have defined when you configured RUEI.
-Let's now look at the data that RUEI collects for each port it monitors.
+Once RUEI begins to monitor traffic on the ports you have specified, it can identify and organize the information it discovers according to the scheme you have defined when you configured RUEI.

-When the user selects an object from a monitored page, RUEI sees the request and starts measuring the time it takes the Web Server to present the visitor with the requested object.
+When the user performs an action on a monitored page, RUEI sees the request and starts measuring network timings and the time it takes the Web Server to present the visitor with the requested object.